ct-js/docs.ctjs.rocks/docs/jsintro_pt3.md

 ### Deleting objects' properties completely

-You can write `this.enemy = undefined`, and in most cases it will be fine, but if you are [working with localStorage](localstorage.html) or other persistent data, or if you loop over object's properties, you will most likely need to remove the property without a trace — otherwise it is still there, though without a defined value.
+You can write `this.enemy = undefined`, and in most cases, it will be fine, but if you are [working with localStorage](localstorage.html) or other persistent data, or if you loop over an object's properties, you will most likely need to remove the property without a trace — otherwise it is still there, though without a defined value.

-You can use a keyword `delete` to remove any property from an object:
+You can use the keyword `delete` to remove any property from an object:

 ```js
 if (!ct.templates.isValid(this.enemy)) {